algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-To implement the prefix sum query, we do largely the same:
+The implementation of the prefix sum query is largely the same:

 ```c++
 int sum(int k, int v = 1, int l = 0, int r = N) {